iammohdanas/iammohdanas/README.md

 Currently working as an **Executive Software Development Engineer at CSC e-Governance Services India Ltd. (Ministry of Electronics & IT, Govt. of India)**, where I develop large-scale fintech infrastructure and intelligent automation systems used across India.
 Previously worked with **Paytm**, contributing to payment systems, automation frameworks, and scalable backend services.

-I enjoy transforming complex business requirements into reliable, production-grade software solutions with a strong focus on scalability, performance, and user experience.
+I enjoy transforming complex business requirements into reliable, production-grade software solutions with a strong focus on scalability, performance, automation, and user experience.

 ---